-Job Title: Lead Clinical Psychologist Essential knowledge: Doctoral level training in clinical psychology, including training in at least two or more additional specialised areas of psychological therapies with children and young people.
-Training/conversant with family and systemic psychotherapy and its application in assessment, risk and interventions.
-Knowledge of research design and methodology, including qualitative methods and complex multivariate data analysis.
-Knowledge of UK legislation in relation to health and welfare services for children and young people and in relation to child mental health.
-Essential skills and abilities: Ability to demonstrate knowledge and therapeutic skills to deliver psychological treatments in line with NICE guidelines as relevant to working with the needs of children looked after, those subject to the youth criminal system and their support networks.
-Skills in the use of complex methods of psychological assessment, intervention and management in relation to children and young people with moderate and complex mental, physical and behavioural conditions.
-Well-developed skills in the ability to communicate effectively orally and in writing, complex, highly technical and or clinically sensitive information to patients, their families, carers and other professional colleagues both within and outside the NHS.
-Formal training in supervision.
-Ability to work across organisational boundaries and function effectively within organisational cultures.
-Skills in providing clinical consultation to other professional and non-professional groups.
-Essential experience: Substantial experience of working as a qualified psychologist, including experience of working at a highly specialist level with children and young people with a wide range of mental and behavioural disorders.
-Experience of service development and leadership.
-Experience of specialist psychological assessment and treatment of children, young people and young adults across a range of settings, including outpatient, community, residential, primary care and patient settings.
-Experience of teaching, training and professional and clinical supervision.
-Ability to maintain a high degree of professionalism in the face of emotive and distressing problems, verbal abuse and the threat of physical abuse.
+- Minimum of 2 years post-qualification clinical experience. - Ability to demonstrate knowledge and therapeutic skills to deliver psychological treatments in line with NICE guidelines as relevant to working with the needs of children looked after and their support networks. - Skills in the use of complex methods of psychological assessment, intervention and management in relation to children and young people with moderate and complex mental, physical and behavioural conditions. - Well-developed skills in the ability to communicate effectively orally and in writing, complex, highly technical and or clinically sensitive information to patients, their families, carers and other professional colleagues both within and outside the NHS. - Ability to work across organisational boundaries and function effectively within organisational cultures. - Skills in providing clinical consultation to other professional and non-professional groups.

+Essential experience:

+- Experience of working within multicultural communities. - Experience of specialist psychological assessment and treatment of children, young people and young adults across a range of settings, including outpatient, community, residential, primary care and patient settings. - Experience of working at a specialist level with children and young people with a wide range of mental and behavioural disorders. - Ability to maintain a high degree of professionalism in the face of emotive and distressing problems, verbal abuse and the